TriSn0w/ElectroCord/README.md

 Hi!
 This is a web-based client created by FireyJS(SharkNix).

 ## How to install
-Firstly, Go into releases and download the latest one Then, one the download is finished, Either:
+Firstly, Go [Here](https://github.com/sharknix/electrocord/releases/latest) and client the .zip file Then, go ahead and extract the files.

+Once download is finished, Either:
 1. Run the ``run.bat`` file
 or 2.
 Make a shortcut linking to the ``run.bat`` file